-Bottom line: Learn a fast and easy way to search any data validation list or in-cell drop-down list with a free tool.
+Bottom line: Learn a fast and easy way to search any data validation list or in-cell drop-down list with the new Excel feature or free tool.

 Skill level: Beginner